mreider/mreider.com/markdown/tech/blue_sky.md

 This is what early Twitter was - not because it *wanted* to stay that way — more because the Zuckerberg model of monetizing eyeballs hadn’t been realized.

-But not wanting to be something isn’t the same as knowing what you *do* want to be.
-That’s where things get murky.
-The AT Protocol supposedly has advantages over Mastodon’s ActivityPub, but so what?
-I think this focus on protocols is irrelevant, and comes from BlueSky’s roots.
-Its owners have have connections to the protocol-hyped crypto world.
-Here's co-owner Mike Masnick's words from this article on protocls over platforms:
+Not wanting to be something isn’t the same as knowing what you do want to be, and that’s where things get murky.
+Much of BlueSky’s identity seems tied to the AT Protocol, reminiscent of the crypto industry’s obsession with protocols.
+This likely stems from BlueSky’s roots, as many of its owners have connections to the protocol-driven crypto world.
+Co-owner Mike Masnick captures this idea in an article he wrote on [protocols vs platforms](https://knightcolumbia.org/content/protocols-not-platforms-a-technological-approach-to-free-speech):

 > *In the last few years, with the development of cryptocurrencies and tokens, it has become theoretically possible to build a protocol that uses a cryptocurrency or a token that has some value attached to it, with the value of those items growing in conjunction with usage.
 A simple way of looking at this is that a token-based cryptocurrency is the equivalent of equity in a company—but rather than the value being tied to the financial success of the company, the value of a crypto token is tied to the value of the overall network.*